whitehat-hero7/Ubuntu-Virtual-Machine-VM-Installation-on-VirtualBox/README.md

-# Ubuntu (Virtual Machine) Installation on VirtualBox
+# Ubuntu Virtual Machine (VM) Installation on VirtualBox
 ## Objective
 This guide provides step-by-step instructions for installing an Ubuntu virtual machine (VM) on VirtualBox.
 Whether you're setting up a VM for development, testing, or cybersecurity training, this walkthrough will ensure a smooth and successful installation process.
 By the end of this guide, you'll have a fully functional Ubuntu VM ready for use within VirtualBox.
 Let's get started!